MuschPusch/ajax_comments/README.txt

 2. If you have themed your comments output, make sure that everything is wrapped to ".comment" class in your "comment.tpl.php"

+3. Drupal 5 version of AJAX comments MODULE WILL NOT WORK WITH CAPTCHA setting other than "Don't place captcha if passed previously"

 Created by Alexandr Shvets, aka neochief http://drupaldance.com/